DiyahM/codepath-hw-1/README.md

 - I spent a couple of hours trying to add a launch screen but was unable to get it to work
 - I would like to extend this app to play the TED videos.
 I was unable to get the video working before the assignment deadline.
 - Could not get LiceCap to work for animated gif.
 When launched an empty window appears and then it crashes.
+- I also could not set the size of the animated gif attache in this readme